Value of Cerebral Palsy Cases in Maryland

+Cerebral palsy is permanent disability that is caused by injury to a baby’s brain from oxygen deprivation during childbirth or pregnancy.
+When oxygen deprivation occurs during labor and delivery it is often an indication that doctors or hospital staff were negligent.
 If you believe that a doctor's mistake may have caused your child's cerebral palsy, you may want to seek compensation for both you and your child.

-Regrettably, it is not curable.
-But though therapy and modern technology, people with cerebral palsy often lead productive and, more importantly, happy lives.
+Regrettably, there is no cure for cerebral palsy.
+However, with therapy and modern technology, people with cerebral palsy often lead productive and, more importantly, happy lives.
 There are a lot of great kids with cerebral palsy who are living great lives.
-But, more than most, they need help to pay for their care.
-This is where, when appropriate, malpractice lawsuits come into play.Causes of Cerebral Palsy, Malpractice and Otherwise
+But these children require special support and often need help to pay for their care and other services.
+This is where, when appropriate, malpractice lawsuits come into play.Causes of Cerebral Palsy – Malpractice and Otherwise

 You have to remember that almost all babies are delivered without any mistakes.
-If suit has been filed, you are dealing with a very rare delivery.
-And, yes, some doctors for varying reasons make awful mistakes that case lifelong consequences.
+If a suit has been filed, you are dealing with a very rare delivery.
+And, yes, some doctors for varying reasons make awful mistakes that cause lifelong consequences.
 Looking back in hindsight, it is sometimes hard to imagine how the mistake, or the chain of errors, occurred.

 A classic example is the failure to pay attention to the fetal heart monitor (EFM).
 We have been using these fetal monitors for 55 years.
 Their use is so widespread because they are a great tool in telling us if a fetus is in distress.

 Here's the problem: many EFMs produce a lot of false-positive results.
 That's okay, you go back and perform the tests that need to be performed to rule out a complication that might require more aggressive action to deliver the infant safety.
 Some doctors roll their eyes and an abnormal heart rate.